Ben-Kantor/bookmark/content/Server Setup.md

   Restart=on-failure
   WorkingDirectory=/home/webserver/bookmark
   RestartSec=10

   [Install]
   WantedBy=multi-user.target
   ```
 Enable with `systemctl enable bookmark.service`, and start with `systemctl start bookmark.service`.
-  For security reasons, ensure that the user running the server has limited permissions.
+For security reasons, it is reccomended to run the server from a user with limited permissions.

+## Updating

+The root directory of the project includes an update.sh script which will rebase the current directory onto the latest commit to the github repo, while saving the state of your ./content directory.

+When you run this, watch the output as it will notify you if merge conflict resolution is needed.